By Lucky Kiine Esq.

 In any case, this paper is not to determine what constitute a financial security.
 It is enough for purposes of determining the extent of applicability of blockchain in Nigeria that SEC treats every Crypto Asset or token as securities, which is a welcomed development.

-The question however is whether Nigeria in her efforts at regulating Blockchain applicability will do no more than just regulating the financial services part, out of the seven, high-level typologies of the Blockchain technology; which clearly, involves more than financial services.
+The question however is whether Nigeria in her efforts at regulating Blockchain applicability will do no more than just regulate the financial services part, out of the seven, high-level typologies of the Blockchain technology; which clearly, involves more than financial services.
 Going by the survey already alluded to, a comprehensive body of law is needed to provide a holistic legal framework for blockchain applicability in Nigeria.
 The guideline from SEC is merely an attempt at regulation.
 But more is needed to tackle the issues and human challenges associated with the blockchain technology.

 Why Should Nigeria have a Comprehensive Legal Framework on Blockchain?